gradjitta/CarND-Vehicle-Detection/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+Refer code in cell block 10, 11, and 12.

 The following code is used for splitting the data into training and test sets.
 ```python